 - Bitcoin, which some touted as an inflation hedge, has been down over 50% since November 2021, falling along with the market.

-- Finally, the war in Ukraine rages on, creating supply questions for both energy and food supply.
-As just one example, Ukraine and Russia are both large growers of wheat (ranked #9 and #3, respectively).
+- Finally, the war in Ukraine rages on, creating supply questions for energy and food supply.
+As just one example, Ukraine and Russia are both large wheat growers (ranked #9 and #3, respectively).
 Number 2 ranked producer India blocked all wheat exports on May 13, 2022, in a reaction as a heatwave roiled their production as well.

-In a major financial publication, I read that there is no place to hide in this market.
+I read in a major financial publication that there is no place to hide in this market.
 While this environment does pose certain risks, it also provides massive opportunities.
 This brings me to the good news and what could be signs of progress ahead.

-- The growing season is upon us in the United States, where farmers have already committed to planting 240 million acres of crops which is the biggest commitment in a decade.
+- The growing season is upon us in the United States, where farmers have already committed to planting 240 million acres of crops, the most significant commitment in a decade.
 As the top exporting country, their supplies are needed more than ever to feed the world’s population.

 As a trader pointed out to me the other day, risk can be delayed but never eliminated.
 The average level of the VIX since 1990 is 19, which compares to a level of just under 15 from 2016-2019 before the pandemic hit.
 Expanding that time frame from 2016 through today, we have a daily average of 18.4, just below the long-term average.
 Some strategies do well in low volatility environments, including bonds and passive equity funds.
-Others thrive in conditions of high market stress like many futures traders, hedge funds, and other active investment styles.
-While I don’t know where we will go next, I know that it will be good news for some strategies.
-Now more than ever, a balanced portfolio is the key, so you can take advantage either way through the different cycles and sleep well while you are doing it.
+Others thrive in conditions of high market stress, like many futures traders, hedge funds, and other active investment styles.
+While I don’t know where we will go next, it will be good news for some strategies.
+Now more than ever, a balanced portfolio is the key, so you can take advantage through the different cycles and sleep well while doing it.